-We like to think that a dolmen can be to us now what the Dom-ino was to Peter Eisenman then.
+We like to think that a dolmen can be to us now what the Dom-ino was to Peter Eisenman in the 1970’s.
 In his hands, Corb’s perspective sketch became a projected model of self-referential form.
-When Eisenman deduced a syntax from its parts, his essay“Aspects of Modernism”became ideal for teaching analytical techniques through naming and drawing.
-We think that these “rude stone monuments” are similar to the Dom-ino in that they offer the possibility for parts to construct a new relationship to language.
-A dolmen’s form can be described through a set of structural bays, composed of several upright stones that take the place of columns to hold up a colossal capstone, a surrogate of the modernist floor slab; it could be seen as a one-story ruin of a post-and-beam construction system.
-Similar to the Dom-ino, the bay here is also directional, or to be more precise, longitudinal.
-It is capped by one single plate the capstone extends beyond the columnar edge just like floor of the Dom-ino.
-Although the bottom is not raised on footingsis, quite literally, the groundit nonetheless implies a sense of the interior within a weak perimeter with the entry usually located at the short end.
-One essential difference from the Dom-ino is that a dolmen is not authoredit is not of our time, nor does an original drawing of any such construction exist.
+When Eisenman deduced a syntax from its parts, his essay—“Aspects of Modernism”—became a teaching tool for the analytical techniques of naming and drawing.
+In many ways, dolmens are similar to the Dom-ino.
+A dolmen’s form can be described through a set of structural bays, composed of several upright stones that take the place of columns to hold up a colossal capstone; a one-story ruin of a post-and-beam construction system.
+Again similar to the Dom-ino, the bay here is directional, or to be more precise, longitudinal.
+Furthermore, it is capped by one single plate—the capstone—which extends beyond the columnar edge, not unlike the slab of the Dom-ino.
+Although the bottom is not raised on footings—it is, quite literally, the ground—it nonetheless implies a sense of the interior within a weak perimeter, with the entry usually located at the short end.
+One essential difference from the Dom-ino is that a dolmen is not authored—it is not of our time, nor does an original drawing of any such construction exist.
 And unlike the Dom-ino, which serves as a prototype for a variety of buildings, a dolmen is not yet a model for further architectural pursuits.
-We would even stop short of calling it a precedent.
-It merely precedes us, and nothing else.
-Rather, there are many type-specimens, all different and unique, making it difficult to claim any one dolmen as an ideal from which to measure the rest. us the Dom-ino produces anxiety but it is quite a relief to come across a dolmen.
-It is less neat as an argument for formal precision less clean as an axonometric of analytical logic.
+Rather, there are many specimens, all different and unique, making it difficult to claim any one dolmen as an ideal from which to measure the rest.
+We would even stop short of calling it a precedent, it merely precedes.

+Nonetheless, dolmens offer the possibility for rude parts to construct a sort-of-syntax, which could in turn pose new directions for architectural pedagogy.
+Of course, the Dom-ino could produce anxiety.
+But it is quite a relief to come across a dolmen.
+It is less neat as an argument for formal precision and less clean as an axonometric of analytical logic.
 A dolmen’s resolution is low, not high.
 Its joints are butted, not mitered.
 Its gaps are shimmed, not sculpted.
 Its stones are left rude, not hewn.
-Its ordinary formation alludes to architecture forgotten narratives, eroded tectonics, and muddled grammar t seems to be in conversation with no one in particular, and so it agreeable to everyone.
+Its ordinary formation alludes to architecture with forgotten narratives, eroded tectonics, and muddled grammar; it seems to be in conversation with no one in particular, and so it is agreeable to everyone.
 The stones, albeit directional, are just stones: not carved, not polished, not detailed.
 They stay in place by friction and gravity, leaning on one other for support.
-Perhaps unexpectedly, their rude forms seem to comfort us nowall of us, children included.
+Perhaps unexpectedly, their rude forms seem to comfort us now—all of us, children included.